Updated Mar 16, 2026§ For Apple Users

 The trade-off is card capacity.
 Eight slots fills up fast if you carry loyalty cards, insurance cards, and multiple payment cards.
 But if you’ve trimmed your wallet down to the essentials, this works well.

-The leather feels slightly less premium than the SwanScout options.
-After two months, the corners show more wear than I’d expect from genuine leather.
+Over time, the corners can show more wear than you’d expect from genuine leather.
 For $25, though, it’s hard to complain.

 RovisTech SmartTag 2 Card - Best for Existing Wallets